microsoft/azurelinux/toolkit/docs/building/building.md

 \
 A similar tag, `1.0-stable`, exists for the 1.0 branch. \
 \
-Other branchses are also buildable but not guarnateed to be stable.
+Other branches are also buildable but not guaranteed to be stable.
 The 1.0 and 2.0 branches are periodically updated with bug fixes, security vulnerability fixes or occasional feature enhancements.
 As those fixes are integrated into the branch the head of a branch may be temporarily unstable (ie.  only building using the full bootstrap build from source, rather than hydrating from the package repositories). \
 \
 The `1.0-stable` and `2.0-stable` tags will remain fixed until the tip of the branch is validated and the latest source and binary packages (SRPMs and RPMs) are published.
 At that point, the 2.0-stable tag is advanced.
 To ensure you have the latest invoke `git fetch --tags` before building.